oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 **Two subgraphs, 31 canvas nodes.** Everything that is plumbing rather than a decision lives in `Beat 1 · FL2VA (starts from your photo)` and `Beat 2 · Ref2VA (carries the character forward)`.
-Each holds its own `UNETLoader`, `CLIPLoader`, both `VAELoader`s, its H3 conditioning node, the sampler chain and the decoders; beat 2 adds the tail slicer and the final-frame extractor.
+Each holds its own `UNETLoader`, `CLIPLoader`, both `VAELoader`s, three bypassed device-placement nodes on those loaders (see **Hardware**), its H3 conditioning node, the sampler chain and the decoders; beat 2 adds the tail slicer and the final-frame extractor.
 The loaders are duplicated on purpose — ComfyUI caches loaded models by filename, so the duplicates cost no VRAM and each stage stays self-contained.
 The canvas itself is the four prompt boxes, the reference loaders, the shared `Controls` panel, the two instances, the boolean and its